 Reich adds to the “Watson story” by saying he met Watson and was appalled by his comments about Jews being intrinsically smarter than the general population.

 Somewhat disingenuously, Reich notes that a disproportionate number of Ashkenazi Jews have received Nobel prizes.
 Is that fact relevant to genetic research?
 Does it apply to all Jews or just Ashkenazi Jews.
 Reich is an Ashkenazi Jew.
 Is this a reflection of the same concern over misuse of genetic information?

 Genetic facts have been used by prominent scientists, like Watson, and ignorant political leaders, like Adolph Hitler, to falsely interpret genetic evidence.
-They argue that one racial identity is superior or inferior to another.
+Genetic information opens a door to racist arguments for racial superiority.

 One comes away from Reich’s book only semi-convinced of his search for truth through genetics.
 Reich insists that the benefits of genetic research far outweigh the potential harm the research may cause.